booknex/QUEUE/design_guidelines.md

 ## Design Approach

-**Selected Approach:** Design System - Linear + Material Design Hybrid
+**Selected Approach:** Design System - Linear + Material Design Hybrid with Blue Palette

 This productivity application prioritizes efficiency, clarity, and learnability.
 Drawing inspiration from Linear's clean task management interface and Material Design's data-dense patterns, the design emphasizes information hierarchy, quick scanning, and intuitive interactions.
+The application features a clean, sleek blue color palette with a light blue sidebar for the kanban board.

 **Core Principles:**
 - Information clarity over decoration
 - Consistent, predictable interactions
 - Dense but scannable layouts
 - Purposeful use of space for productivity
+- Clean and sleek blue color palette
+- Light blue accents for navigation and organization

 ---